Abandoned Property For Sale

 Often, these properties have been neglected for a long period, leading to various problems that could include structural damage, outdated electrical systems, and health hazards like mould or major problems with dampness.

 Given the complexity, it is advisable to carry out a comprehensive inspection with a qualified property surveyor covering multiple aspects of the property.
-For instance, the structural integrity of walls, roofs, floors, and foundations should be closely scrutinised.
+For instance, the structural integrity of walls, roofs, and foundations should be closely scrutinised.

 A survey of the electrical and plumbing systems is also essential, as these are areas often affected by long-term neglect.
 Ensuring there are no health hazards like mould, asbestos or infestations can prevent future legal complications and additional costs.